 Most banks charge a processing fee.
-This is supposed to cover the expense of processing your loan applications & getting the necessary materials (like your credit report) to approve your loan.
-It typically ranges from 2% to 3% of your principal, or sometimes a fixed amount of S$80 to S$200 is charged no matter how much you borrow.
+This is supposed to cover the expense of processing loan applications and preparing the necessary materials (like your credit report) to approve your loan.
+It typically ranges from 1% to 2% of your principal, or sometimes a fixed amount of S$80 to S$200 is charged regardless of the loan size.

-For smaller loans, it makes more sense to go with a 2-3% processing fee than a fixed sum of S$80-200.
-Take an example of a person taking out a personal loan of S$1,000.
-If he pays a 2% processing fee, that amounts to S$20, while even a S$80 fixed processing fee will shave S$80 off of his principal.
-As a rule of thumb, we recommend going with 2-3% processing fee for principal amounts below S$2,600.
+For smaller loans, it makes more sense to go with a 1% - 2% processing fee than a fixed sum of S$80 to $200.
+Take an example of a person taking out a personal loan of S$2,000.
+If they pay a 2% processing fee, that amounts to S$40, which is cheaper than even the lowest fixed processing fees.
+As a rule of thumb, we recommend going with 1% - 2% processing fee for principal amounts below S$4,000.

 On the other hand, larger loan amounts would be more appropriate for fixed processing fees.
-If you take out a loan of S$20,000, even a 2% fee would be S$400, way more than the highest fixed fees we’ve seen at S$200.
+If you take out a loan of S$20,000, a 2% fee would be S$400, twice as much as the highest fixed fees we’ve seen at S$200.
 Generally, it is preferable to choose the fixed fee version for bigger loans of S$4,000 or more.
 Just make sure to calculate what you end up paying in terms of dollar amount before choosing which loan to choose.

 Early & Late Payment Penalty Fees

-Understandably, banks do not like it when you pay your monthly payments late.
+Understandably, banks do not like it when borrowers make late monthly payments.
 Late payments signal to the bank that the borrower is at risk of defaulting on the loan, which will result in a loss for the lender.
-To incentivize borrowers to pay on time, therefore, banks instituted what is called a late payment penalty.
-When you are late in your monthly payment, banks charge somewhere around 25% (or whatever the prevailing interest rate is at the time) on the overdue amount, and also adds another penalty fee of 2.5% or S$60-100 on top of that.
-This could balloon quickly if you don’t pay them off quickly, so we really recommend you to pay off your debt on time always.
+To incentivize borrowers to pay on time, banks charge late payment penalties.
+When borrowers are late in their monthly payment, banks charge somewhere around 25% (or whatever the prevailing interest rate is at the time) on the overdue amount, and add a penalty fee of 2.5% or S$60 to $S100 on top of that.
+We strongly recommend you always make on-time payments to avoid these costly fees and minimize the total cost of your loan.

-Another penalty is called early repayment (or prepayment) penalty.
-When you pay off your debt earlier than the bank expects, the lender ends up making less on interest than they initially expected when they made the loan.
+Another fee commonly charged by personal lenders is an early repayment (or prepayment) penalty.
+When borrowers pay off their debt earlier than the bank expects, the lender ends up making less interest income from the loan than they initially expected.
 To make up for the difference, they charge a prepayment penalty.
 This can range from 2.5% to 3% of redemption amount, or sometimes can come in a form of fixed fee ranging from S$100 to $250.
-Given this, it is very important to carefully consider the duration of the loan you need right off the bat and stick to the scheduled payments.
+Given this, it is crucial to carefully consider the loan duration that you require before applying and to stick to the scheduled payments.

 Total Cost of Personal Loans & Monthly Installment

-To sum it up, the total cost of your personal loan is the dollar amount in interest and processing fee you end up paying over the course of your loan’s tenure.
-As long as you don’t make late or early payments, this is going to be the amount you end up paying to the lender in exchange for borrowing the money.
+The total cost of your personal loan is the sum of interest payments and the processing fee you pay over the course of your loan’s tenure.
+As long as you don’t make late or early payments, this is the amount you end up paying to the lender in exchange for borrowing the money.

 These two numbers are the most important factors you want to focus on before submitting an application for personal loan.
 You want to minimize the total cost of your personal loan, while making sure that your finances can comfortably handle the monthly installment required to pay off the loan.